onyx-intl/public-wiki/API-for-dedicated-devices.md

 SI4735 (FM/AM/LW/SW):
-PS: Below character in red is the parameter can be changed.

-* Set Audio Path, At java layer, to change the audio path, you can set use the API:
+Set Audio Path, At java layer, to change the audio path, you can set use the API:
-* AudioManager.setParameters(“fm_route=1”), but remember to set “fm_route=0” when closing # the FM application.
-alsa_amixer cset numid=42 1
+AudioManager.setParameters(“fm_route=1”), but remember to set “fm_route=0” when closing # the FM application. alsa_amixer cset numid=42 1
 alsa_amixer cset numid=45 1
 alsa_amixer cset numid=9 110